-We next assess DeepRV’s ability to generalize across datasets with varying numbers of observation locations.
-In this setting, both the placement of locations is arbitrary (randomly sampled) and the number of inputs can change.
-We use a Transformer-based DeepRV variant to emulate Gaussian process priors defined over uniformly distributed spatial inputs of different sizes.
-The Transformer variant can naturally handle variable-length inputs, though it requires an a priori specification of the maximum number of locations in order to incorporate ID embeddings, which substantially improve accuracy.
+We next assess DeepRV’s ability to generalize across datasets with varying numbers and arbitrarily chosen locations.
+In this setting, both the placement of locations is arbitrary (uniformly sampled) and the number of inputs can change.
+To emulate GPs in this setting, we use the transformer-based DeepRV, which naturally handles variable-length inputs.
+As mentioned in Section \ref{subsec:trans}, we employ ID positional embeddings, which in turn requires to specify a priori the maximum number of locations that can be inferred.
 This design makes it possible to train once and then apply the model to any new set of locations, up to the specified maximum.

-We follow the same Matérn-1/2 kernel and Poisson likelihood setup as in \autoref{subsec:benchmarking}, but increase model capacity to four layers, use RFF positional encondings and train for $2$M steps.
+We follow the same Matérn-1/2 kernel and Poisson likelihood setup as in \autoref{subsec:benchmarking}, but increase model capacity to four layers, add RFF positional encodings and train for $2$M steps.
 Inference was then performed on three datasets of randomly sampled locations in $[0,100]$ with $N=512$, $1024$, and $2048$, benchmarking against both a GP and inducing points.

 The results in \autoref{tab:multi_location} show that DeepRV closely matches the GP baseline across predictive and parameter metrics on arbitrary locations.
 However, to handle this more complex task, the transformer is larger and slower, yielding only modest speed gains ($\approx$10\%).
-Posterior distribution comparisons are provided in \autoref{fig:appendix_multi_location_posteriors}.
+Additional information, including posterior distribution comparisons, and positional encodings ablations that underscores the importance of the ID embeddings for this experiment are provided in Appendix \autoref{subsec:appendix multi_loc}.